SiroDevs/BibleLib/README.md

 ## Features

-📖 READ YOUR WAY
+READ YOUR WAY
 - Download multiple Bible translations and switch between them freely
-- Parallel reading — view your primary translation alongside up to 5 secondary translations side by side
+- Parallel reading — view your primary translation alongside other translations side by side
 - Jump between books and chapters with a simple, fast navigator
 - Your last-read verse is remembered automatically so you always pick up where you left off

-🔍 FIND ANY VERSE FAST
+FIND ANY VERSE FAST
 - Full-text search across your downloaded Bible
 - Recent searches saved for quick access
 - Look up a specific reference directly — book, chapter, and verse — with